VOXXXX1874/CSCI3100Project/README.md

 After the backend server starts, refresh the http://localhost:3000 page.
 If you can find "API works properly" appear under the head, then you successfully setup backend server too.
 What's more, you can also open url http://localhost:9000, where the backend runs.
 If you can see some message about Express, then you successfully setup backed server.

 ### TO DO
-Vox: Connect backend with database and realize the real login.
+Vox: Prepare all the required dbController.

 ### History
 3/7: Initialize the backend and frontend.